 In addition to your website, your school's social media accounts are critical to your online presence and, by extension, your fundraising efforts.

-Using social media is a great way to get the word out about fundraising events and campaigns.
-While word-of-mouth is always effective, you can significantly enhance your supporters’ efforts to share your fundraisers (especially peer-to-peer fundraisers) by regularly posting to your social media.
-Increase your reach by encouraging followers to share your fundraising page or other content on their own social media accounts.
+Social media is a great way to spread the word about fundraising events and campaigns.
+While word-of-mouth is always compelling, you can significantly enhance your supporters' efforts to share your fundraisers (especially peer-to-peer fundraisers) by regularly posting to your social media.
+Increase your reach by encouraging followers to share your fundraising page or other content on their social media accounts.

 - Provide a live social media feed on your homepage or fundraising page to showcase posts about your fundraisers.

 - Include social media icons on your fundraising page or donation form for fast and easy social sharing.

 - Embed promotional YouTube videos and Instagram photo slideshows into your website.

 These integration strategies can create a healthy two-way traffic street between your social media profiles and your fundraising page.
 You'll gain more followers and get more interaction with your posts on social media, and you'll start to see more people clicking through to your fundraising page to contribute to your school.

 As mentioned, parents, students, teachers, administrators, coaches, and other community members are always on the go.
 This is why your fundraising page needs to be "thumb friendly."
 Many of your donors will want to give on their smartphones or tablets!